rancher/rke2-docs/docs/datastore/embedded.md

 ## Embedded [Etcd](https://etcd.io/)

 Embedded Etcd is the default datastore, and will be used if no other datastore configuration is present.
 It is the only embedded option that allows to deploy RKE2 in [HA mode](../install/ha.md).
-Unless explicitely unset, one etcd pod will be deployed per RKE2 server and all the etcd instances will maintain a quorum.
+Unless explicitly unset, one etcd pod will be deployed per RKE2 server and all the etcd instances will maintain a quorum.
 RKE2 includes tools to easily create snapshots when using this datastore as explained in the [backup/restore](backup_restore.md).

 ## Embedded [SQLite](https://www.sqlite.org/index.html)